Terms & Conditions of Sale

 3. PAYMENT TERMS

 3.1 The BUYER shall pay for the Goods delivered pursuant to this Agreement in accordance with the prices set forth in the Proposal.
-All prices are in United States currency.
+Unless stated otherwise, all references to currency are in United States Dollars.

 3.3 The purchase price for all Goods and Services is exclusive of all taxes and fees, including, but not limited to any good and services, value-added, sales, use or excise tax or customs fees, if applicable.
 All such taxes and fees are in addition to the purchase price are the sole and exclusive responsibility of, and shall be paid by, BUYER.
 The purchase price shall be subject to increase without notice by the amount of any good and services, value-added, sales, use or excise tax or customs fees levied or charged either by any federal, provincial, state, and county, city or other government agency.